Genital warts are a very common STI.

 Treatment can be challenging, as there is no cure and recurrences are common.

 Genital warts are the most prevalent form of viral genital mucosal lesions and are caused by infection with several types of human papillomavirus (HPV).
 The infection manifests as verrucous fleshy papules that may coalesce into plaques.
 Lesion size ranges from a few millimeters to several centimeters.
 The warts may be located anywhere in the anogenital or genital area, including on mucosal surfaces.
 The color can vary from whitish to flesh-colored to hyperpigmented to erythematous.
 Lesions typically appear within weeks to months after exposure to HPV.
 They are generally asymptomatic, but may be painful, friable, or pruritic.
-This monograph will cover diagnosis and treatment of internal and external warts, excluding cervical warts.
+This topic will cover diagnosis and treatment of internal and external warts, excluding cervical warts.